iampava/steal-like-a-dev/create-react-app/README.md

 * A live development server that warns about common mistakes.
 * A build script to bundle JS, CSS, and images for production, with hashes and sourcemaps.
 * An offline-first service worker and a web app manifest, meeting all the Progressive Web App criteria.
 (Note: Using the service worker is opt-in).

+## Further development & bugfixing

+I'll try and keep the code and React dependencies up-to-date, so I'll have a look on this package once in a while.
+However, I won't be adding any new features because, well... there's already the original out there.
+But I'll be fixing bugs regarding features already implemented.

 <hr/>

 <p align="center"> Made with ❤ by <a href="https://iampava.com"> Pava </a></p>